toml-lang/toml/README.md

 definition, except that TOML requires UTF-8 encoding.
 This is on purpose.

 Strings are single-line values surrounded by quotation marks.
 Strings must contain only valid UTF-8 characters.
-Any Unicode character maybe be used except those that must be escaped: quotation mark, backslash, and the control characters (U+0000 to U+001F).
+Any Unicode character may be used except those that must be escaped: quotation mark, backslash, and the control characters (U+0000 to U+001F).